Methodology

 Last updated: February 25, 2026

 FoodKnower provides two scores to help you understand both how industrially processed a food is and how likely it is engineered to encourage overeating.
-The scores are designed to be interpretable, consistent, and conservative where uncertainty exists.

 Food Integrity Score